What is Indie about and who is it for?

 The Indie platform enables an author to create a virtual team of editors, proofreaders, cover designers and others to help them maximise the potential of their work.
 Indie provides a collaborative in-page writing, review and editing function and a place for an author to release all, or part of, their work for community review.
 There are no upfront charges for using Indie.
 You can, if you want, pay other community members for their services, but that is between you and them.

-Indie’s part in this is to provide the place to collaborate, create, edit and convert your ebook into multiple formats all attached to a world-class digital distribution network.
+Indie’s part in this is to provide the place and technology to help people collaborate, create and edit ebooks in multiple formats all attached to a world-class digital distribution network.

 Our global distribution network includes Apple, Google, Amazon, Barnes and Noble (US & UK), Bookshout!, Kobo, Sony, Waterstones, Overdrive, Gardners, Libraries and hundreds more.

 After perfecting your ebook, you can submit your book for publication or take it away and do what you want with it.
-If you choose to publish with Indie, our submissions team will review your book and feedback any changes required (or just make the changes, with your permission).
+If you choose to publish with Indie, our submissions team will review your book and feedback any suggested changes.

 You can see your sales in your dashboard and sell your ebooks directly from your author page.